Rhode Island Statute of Limitations

 Personal Injury Actions

-Personal Injury Actions must be filed within three years of the date that the injury occurred.
+Personal injury actions must be filed within three years of the date that the injury occurred.

 Medical Malpractice Actions

-Actions against health-care providers must be filed within three years of the date that the act giving rise to the injury occurred or within three years of the date the injury was, or should have been, discovered.
+Actions against health care providers must be filed within three years of the date that the act giving rise to the injury occurred or within three years of the date the injury was, or should have been, discovered.
 A minor must file a medical malpractice action within three years of his or her 18th birthday.

 Products Liability Actions